 a.
-IFRS standards, amendments and interpretations effective during the period i.
-IAS 1 - Presentation of Financial Statements and IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors ii.
-IFRS 3 - Business Combinations
+IFRS standards, amendments and interpretations effective during the period b.
+IFRS standards issued but not yet effective i.
+IAS 16 - Property, Plant and Equipment

-At the date of authorization of these consolidated financial statements, the IASB has issued the following new standards which became effective for the reporting period.
+At the date of authorization of these consolidated financial statements, the IASB has not issued any new standards which became effective for the reporting period that would have a material impact on the Company.